wenzellabs/SQUIM_v02/README.md

-# SQUIM - suqare immersion
+# SQUIM - square immersion

 a hardware platform for the **Raspberry Pi Pico W** to explore audio.